What is Google Trends?

 Why does Google Trends data change?

-Google Trends data is continuously being updated, but what does it mean when you see historical data changing?
-This is because Google Trends uses a sample dataset (a subset of data representing the whole) rather than the entire dataset, a decision explained in their documentation.
-This leads to faster loading times and keeps their costs down.
+Google Trends data changes because it is being continuously updated.
+When you see historical data changing, it's because Google Trends uses a sample dataset (a subset of data representing the whole) rather than the entire dataset, a decision explained in its documentation.
+This leads to faster loading times and keeps costs down.

-But this also means that sometimes, when you revisit a keyword’s Google Trends graph, or even refresh the page, the data may look very slightly different.
+However, this also means that sometimes when you revisit a keyword’s Google Trends graph, or even refresh the page, the data may look very slightly different.
 This difference – and variance in general – is more visible with lower volume search queries (see the Law of Large Numbers).

 High-Volume Keyword